 Generating Faded Worked Examples

-Autistic learners and pupils with high anxiety often experience working memory failure when faced with a blank page.
+Autistic learners and learners with high anxiety often experience working memory failure when faced with a blank page.
 They require a clear model.
 Faded worked examples provide a complete solution first, then gradually remove steps.
 AI can generate a sequence of faded examples quickly.

 What the teacher does: A maths teacher is teaching algebraic expansion.
 They prompt an AI tool to create five identical algebra problems.
 The first problem has all steps completed.
 The second problem has the final step missing, and so on.